maxnik/emaily/README.md

 The differences are:

 -   PostgreSQL and knex are used instead of MongoDB;
--   The authentication is token-based and not cookie-based.
+-   The authentication is token-based and not cookie-based;
+-   The front-end part doesn't use Redux.

 Styling ideas are taken from the course [Modern CSS for Backend Developers](https://laracasts.com/series/modern-css-for-backend-developers) from Laracasts.